-Before you upload your photos to a website page, pick a descriptive & keyword targeted filename – it will boost your Google Image Search Engine rankings.
+Before you upload your images to a website page, pick a descriptive & keyword targeted file name – it will boost your Google Image Search Engine rankings.
 High ranking photos nearly always have the keyword you searched for in their file name.